 CITA National Fellows

-The purpose of the National Fellows Program is to encourage professional interactions and to enhance research opportunities by providing partial support for postdoctoral fellows or research associates working in theoretical astrophysics or closely related fields at Canadian Universities other than the University of Toronto.
+The purpose of the CITA National and Canada Fellows Programs is to encourage professional interactions and to enhance research opportunities by providing partial support for postdoctoral fellows working in theoretical astrophysics or closely related fields at Canadian Universities other than the University of Toronto.

 3. Financial Support